Computational Image-based Stroke Assessment for Evaluation of Cerebroprotectants with Longitudinal and Multi-site Preclinical MRI: Introduction

-This paper describes the development of a fully automated image analysis pipeline for the Stroke Preclinical Assessment Network (SPAN) \cite{lyden2022stroke}, which is an effort to meet these emerging preclinical study needs.
-SPAN is funded by the National Institutes of Neurological Disorders and Stroke (NINDS) and was created to address critical issues of rigor, transparency, and reproducibility.
+Many proposed stroke treatments have reached clinical trials with preclinical support from animal models, but few successfully translate to cerebroprotectants in patients.
+Technical and procedural challenges contribute to the failures of preclinical translation, particularly reliability and reproducibility \cite{bosetti2017translational} \cite{cabeen2020computational}.
+We developed a fully automated image analysis pipeline for the Stroke Preclinical Assessment Network (SPAN) \cite{lyden2022stroke} to help meet these needs and address critical issues of rigor, transparency, and reproducibility.
 The network includes six research universities and a coordinating center (CC) who manage enrollment of animals, experimental stroke, and blinded and randomized treatment with several candidate cerebroprotectants.
-Data are uploaded from each site to a centralized repository alongside the CC, processed and analyzed in a blinded fashion, and disseminated to the CC and statistics team.
-The study started with a pilot phase which defined SOPs for data collection across sites, and now involves multiple stages which progressively refine the set of candidate treatments.
-SPAN examines both behavioral and tissue readouts of stroke outcome, and we focus here on the tissue readouts obtained from magnetic resonance imaging (MRI).
+SPAN examines both behavioral and tissue readouts of stroke outcome, and we focus here on the magnetic resonance imaging (MRI) tissue readouts.

-Most published preclinical studies of putative cerebroprotectants measure tissue-based outcomes with triphenyltetrazolium chloride (TTC) stained brain sections \cite{Cole1990-hk} \cite{Chan2020-zb}; however, this approach has several major weaknesses, i.e. morphometric changes with tissue handling, variation in preparation and staining intensity across labs, availability at only a single time point, limited options for subsequent tissue analysis, and high inter-rater variability \cite{Friedlander2017-fh}.
-MRI is a promising alternative to adopt in large scale preclinical trials because (i) it has a direct translational path to human diagnostic imaging with multiple biologically and clinically relevant readouts, (ii) it can be repeated longitudinally in the same animal and readily standardized across sites, and (iii) preserves brain morphology.
-A variety of algorithms have been proposed for MRI-based stroke lesion delineation, including \cite{Ozertem2007-ux}, deformable models \cite{Chang2021-hq}, artificial neural networks \cite{Gupta2014-qq}, semi-automated threshold-based procedure \cite{Mulder2017-lk}, atlas registration \cite{koch2019atlas}, convolutional deep neural networks \cite{Valverde2019-wm} \cite{Chang2020-jr}.
-These works demonstrate the feasibility and potential value of MRI in preclinical stroke studies, but an important next step is to build computational imaging tools that meet the emerging needs to scale up for preclinical stroke network imaging studies outlined above.
+Most preclinical stroke studies measure tissue outcomes with triphenyltetrazolium chloride (TTC) stained brain sections \cite{Cole1990-hk}, which has several weaknesses: morphometric changes with tissue handling, variation in preparation and staining intensity across labs, availability at only a single time point, limited options for subsequent tissue analysis, and high inter-rater variability \cite{Friedlander2017-fh}.
+MRI instead enables: (i) a direct translational path to human diagnostics with multiple biological and clinical readouts, (ii) repeated longitudinal scans and standardization across sites, and (iii) preserved brain morphology.
+Numerous algorithms have been proposed for MRI-based stroke imaging \cite{Chang2021-hq, Valverde2019-wm, Chang2020-jr}, demonstrating feasibility of MRI in preclinical stroke studies.